-Your business is directly linked to your lifestyle.
-It determines how many hours you have available to spend with those you love.
-It usually determines where you live, both in location and the type of home you can afford.
+- Your business determines where you live, both in location and the type of home you can afford.

 How it worked for me

-Will this process magically set you on the right path, to live an exceptional lifestyle and grow a great business?
-Possibly.
-It did for me.
+Will this process set you on the right path, to live an exceptional lifestyle and grow a great business?

-I went through the exercise I just shared with you and found my ideal business and business model.
-Here’s a very brief overview of the things I needed to change and how I did it:
+I went through this process myself and created my ideal business.
+Here’s a VERY brief overview of some of the things I needed to change and how I did it:

-I made the decision 9 years ago, when my wife became pregnant, that I wanted to be there for her and our child.
+I made the decision 12 years ago, when my wife became pregnant, that I wanted to be there for her and our child.
 No more crazy hours.
-No more travelling around the world working.
+No more travelling around the country working.
 This meant completely changing my business model, which consisted of endless travel and minimum 12 hour work days.